Diarrhea Diseases: Symptoms, Treatment and Prevention

 Eliminating waste from your body through bowel movements is a normal part of daily life.
 However, if you experience loose or watery stools, it is referred to as diarrhea.
 This is a common condition that typically resolves on its own without the need for medical intervention.

-A loose stool can have many causes but can also only be a one-time occurrence, which is easily treated with common home remedies for loose motion or loose motion medicine.
-However, if loose motions persist even after administering loose motion treatment, then it is possible to have a condition called diarrhea.
 This is when the lining of the intestine is either unable to absorb any fluid or continually secrets fluid.
-There are quite a few causes of diarrhea, but only 3 main types of diarrhea.
+There are quite a few diarrhea causes but only 3 main types of diarrhea.

 Acute diarrhea is a type of diarrhea that is characterized by loose, watery stools and typically lasts for a short period of time, usually no more than one to two days.
 This type of diarrhea is the most common and is generally not a cause for concern as it usually resolves on its own within a few days.
 Treatment is usually not necessary for acute diarrhea, and it goes away on its own without any intervention.